samsabra/docker-wine/CONTRIBUTING.md

 * `DOCKER_USERNAME`
 * `DOCKER_PASSWORD`

-So, for example with `DOCKER_REPO` I use `docker-wine`, `DOCKER_USERNAME` is `scottyhardy` and for `DOCKER_PASSWORD` I use a [Docker Hub personal access token](https://docs.docker.com/docker-hub/access-tokens/).
+So, for example with `DOCKER_REPO` I use `docker-wine`, `DOCKER_USERNAME` is `samsabra` and for `DOCKER_PASSWORD` I use a [Docker Hub personal access token](https://docs.docker.com/docker-hub/access-tokens/).
 By substituting your own values for the above Environment Variables you can automate publishing your own images to Docker Hub.